-Under 37 CFR 1.8, a person may state on certain papers directed to the Office (exceptions are stated in 37 CFR 1.8), the date on which the paper will be deposited in the United States Postal Service or transmitted by facsimile.
+Under 37 CFR 1.8, a person may state on certain papers directed to the Office (some exceptions are stated in 37 CFR 1.8), the date on which the paper will be deposited in the United States Postal Service \>,< transmitted by facsimile >or transmitted via the USPTO electronic filing system (EFS-Web)<.
 If the date stated is within the period for reply, the reply in most instances will be considered to be timely.
 This is true even if the paper does not actually reach the Office until after the end of the period for reply.
 The Certificate of Mailing procedure does not apply to papers mailed in a foreign country.

-The Certificate of Transmission procedure, however, also applies to papers transmitted to the Office from a foreign country provided that the correspondence being transmitted is not prohibited from being transmitted by facsimile and is not otherwise precluded from receiving the benefits under 37 CFR 1.8.
+The Certificate of Transmission procedure >for both facsimile transmissions and transmissions via EFS-Web<, however, also applies to papers transmitted to the Office from a foreign country provided that the correspondence being transmitted is not prohibited from being transmitted by facsimile >or via EFS-Web< and is not otherwise precluded from receiving the benefits under 37 CFR 1.8.

-It should be noted, however, that the Office will continue its normal practice of stamping the date of receipt ("Office Date" Stamp) on all papers received through the mail or by facsimile except those filed under 37 CFR 1.10 (See MPEP § 513).
-The date stamped will also be the date which is entered on Office records and from which any subsequent periods are calculated.
-For example, 37 CFR 1.192 gives an appellant 2 months from the date of the appeal to file an appeal brief.
-For example, if the last day to reply to a final rejection was November 10, 1997, and applicant deposited a Notice of Appeal with fee in the U.S. mail on November 10, 1997, and so certified, that appeal is timely even if it was not received in the U.S. Patent and Trademark Office until November 16, 1997.
-Since the date of receipt will be used to calculate the time at which the brief is due, the brief was due on January 16, 1998.
-This is 2 months after the Mail Center date.
+It should be noted, however, that the Office will continue its normal practice of stamping the date of receipt ("Office Date" Stamp) on all papers received through the mail >,< by facsimile >or via EFS-Web< except those filed under 37 CFR 1.10 (See MPEP § 513).
+The >receipt< date stamped >on all papers< will also be the date which is entered on Office records and from which any subsequent periods are calculated.
+For example, 37 CFR 41.37 gives an appellant 2 months from the >receipt< date of the >notice of< appeal to file an appeal brief. \\>If< the last day to reply to a final \>Office action< was November 10, 1997, and applicant deposited a Notice of Appeal with fee in the U.S. mail on November 10, 1997, and so certified, that appeal is timely even if it was not received in the U.S. Patent and Trademark Office until November 16, 1997.
+Since the date of receipt >of the notice of appeal< will be used to calculate the time at which the brief is due, the brief was due on January 16, 1998.
+This is 2 months after the \\>date of receipt of the notice of appeal<.